 - Four courses from the International Politics Cluster (12 hours)

-- One elective course (3 hours)
+- One elective course from either the Comparative Politics or International Politics Cluster (3 hours)

 Students in the Global MA in international relations normally do not have the option